Smell test for Indonesia's motorcycle taxi candidates

 When the company launches in a month or two with some 3,000 drivers, customers will be able to use the app to rate drivers based on their smell.
 Drivers who accumulate too many negative reviews will get a warning and could be suspended if they fail to scrub up.

 Muhammad Ali, 44, wants to supplement the salary he earns working in a bank by driving a motorcycle taxi in the evenings.
-He has come prepared for the odor test.
+He has come prepared for the odour test.

-“I have brought Rexona (deodorant) because, according to my wife, I have smelly body odor,” he said.
+“I have brought Rexona (deodorant) because, according to my wife, I have smelly body odour,” he said.
 “But I am really optimistic I can pass all the tests today.”
+(Editing by Michael Perry)